edhamma/saints/saints.rst

 One of the things that can contribute to excessive doubt is failing to see that there are people who have been successful in becoming enlightened.
-There have been many successes, not only in the time of the Buddha and Asia, but in the present, here in the West Usually, people fail to see this because they cling to false models of enlightenment.
+There have been many successes, not only in the time of the Buddha and Asia, but in the present, here in the West.
+Usually, people fail to see this because they cling to false models of enlightenment.

 Misunderstandings about what the enlightened can and cannot do, or